 WATR203; Freshwater Science Field Skills

-15 points, Summer Course will run as a weeklong block in the 2021 SU2 summer school period.
-The in class portion of the course is set to start November 22 2021.
-This course, based primarily at UC's Cass Field Station, is a residential week long field course, involvng field-based practical freshwater monitoring, including hydrological, water chemistry, aquatic plant, invertebrate, fish and bird assessments.
-Enrolments are limited .
-Links at left are for 2020 field course information but will be updated when 2021 course occurrences are finalised.
+15 points, Summer Course will run as a weeklong block in the 2022 SU2 summer school period.
+The in class portion of the course is set to start November 28, 2022.
+This course will involve field-based practical freshwater monitoring, including hydrological, water chemistry, aquatic plant, invertebrate, fish and bird assessments.
+Some of the course may involve overnight stays at Cass Field Station, TBD.
+Enrolments are limited and late enrolments will not be accepted after Nov 14.

 |WATR 301: Water Resource Management (University of Canterbury)